Bermuda killifish

-The Bermuda killifish (Fundulus bermudae) is a small fish which is endemic to the islands of Bermuda in the western Atlantic Ocean.
+The Bermuda killifish (Fundulus bermudae) is a small fish endemic to the islands of Bermuda in the western Atlantic Ocean.
 It belongs to the genus Fundulus in the killifish and topminnow family, Fundulidae.

-It can grow up to 12.9 centimetres in length and 21.4 grams in weight.
-The male is dark green with a yellow underside and a dark spot on the dorsal fin when spawning.
+The Bermuda killifish can grow up to 12.9 centimetres in length and 21.4 grams in weight.
+The male is dark green with a yellow underside and a dark ocellus on the dorsal fin when spawning.
 The female is brown or olive in colour, paler below.
+Females are generally larger in size than males.
+Early settlers described the fish as common in fresh and brackish ponds and marshes as well as muddy bays throughout Bermuda, though the population has declined as a result of destruction and modification of its habitat by human activities.
+The Bermuda killifish is listed as a protected species in the Bermuda Protected Species Act of 2003.